Your invoice is charged based on these monthly pageviews, so disk storage, bandwidth, CPU or RAM are not metered and can be used freely.

 You can visualise your traffic (the pageviews) in the Presslabs Dashboard, on the Stats section, both split by mobile and desktop, as well as the total number of pageviews.

-Why do I see more pageviews in Google Analytics than in the Presslabs dasboard?
+Why do I see more pageviews in GA than in the Presslabs dasboard?

 We count the pageviews using our proprietary counting mechanism and we say in full responsibility that the data shown in our dashboard is correct.
 The pageviews shown in your Google Analytics should be very close to the ones from the Presslabs dashboard, with small differences given by accelerated mobile pages, as we do not count AMP traffic.